eldoriatheshatteredveil-droid/nexus-project/README.md

 - Supabase for user authentication and database management.
 - Tailwind CSS for the beautiful styling.

-Enjoy your journey through the NEXUS!
+Enjoy your journey through the NEXUS!# nexus-project